jus-tin-16/jus-tin-16/README.md

 - 👋 Hi, I’m @jus-tin-16
-- 👀 I’m interested in Tech & Arts
+- 👀 I’m interested in Technology & Arts
 - 🌱 I’m currently learning IOS software development
 - 💞️ I’m looking to collaborate on Tech experts and developers
 - 📫 How to reach me: 1600006@ub.edu.ph